westim/road-to-roam/README.md

 ## Build

+> NOTE: This is Windows-only.
+This repository has the ECT Windows executable for ZIP compression.

 `npm run build`

 ## Gameplay

 This game is heavily inspired by the 1991 Windows game, [SkiFree](https://ski.ihoc.net/).
 The game can still be downloaded & played on modern Windows systems.
-Microsoft has also released a similar game called [Surf](https://en.wikipedia.org/wiki/Surf_(video_game) as an Easter Egg in the modern Edge browser.
+Microsoft has also released a similar game called [Surf](https://en.wikipedia.org/wiki/Surf_(video_game)) as an Easter Egg in the modern Edge browser.

 The goal is to survive as long as possible.